sowrabhmummadi/LSRE-sowrabhmummadi/Completions/Articles.md

 RQ2 dealt about understanding the interdependencies among QR.
 REQUIRES,CVALUE,and ICOST are identified as the most common interdependency types.
 REQUIRES is considered most common in B2B type while CVALUE in B2C.REQUIRE is prioritized as most important interdependency type among both types.
 While B2B also considered ICOST while CVALUE is also considered most important for B2C.It resulted out that there is low extent of managing interdependency among companies in eliciting, analyzing and documenting interdependencies as it is a complex task and involved many dependencies.
 The results show that B2B has more inaccurate estimation than B2C in worst case, as B2B is involved much larger instances of single development.19% of all QR have been identified as dismissed on an average.
 Least QR dismissal is for B2B when compared with B2C.No major differences have been identified between B2C and B2B.Poor cost estimations, Lack of resources and having low priority for QR in comparison with Functional requirements have been resulted as the  main reasons for dismissal of QR.
 With communication problems among Project Manager and Project leader varied opinions are raised out.82% Companies Project Manager stated that there is consequence analysis while Project leader disagreed with it.
 The results have shown few QRs are quantified but not all.

+**Reflections**

+Seminar 1 discussions deal with large scale requirements engineering process, MDRE process, continuous integration, Release planning in more detail.
+Homework questions are based on different procedures, tools, the output of requirements engineering process such as GAP/IVA/ CVA analysis, technical product management, road mapping.
+Papers that are summarized provided answers to homework questions paper 1 introduces a Requirements abstraction model which seemed very interesting and necessary for requirements engineering process.
+In paper 3 authors discusses GAP analysis briefly which when searched online made more sense.
+Paper 5 discuss the cost value approach where requirements are compared pairwise.
+Applying the concept of this paper for large scale requirements prioritization seemed very complex.

 ***SEMINAR 2***